openqasm/openqasm/source/language/openpulse.rst

 since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.

+NB: We provide the ``waveform`` type in addition to the complex list of samples to provide more context to compilers and hardware.
+For example, some hardware pulse generators may have optimized implementations of common pulse shapes like gaussians.
+Providing structured gaussian parameters instead of the materialized list of complex samples provides optimization opportunities that wouldn't be available otherwise.

 .. code-block:: javascript

    // arbitrary complex samples